objectionary/eo/README.md

 The method name must match `[a-z][a-z0-9]{2,15}`.

-A single empty line is allowed after the method body.
+A single empty line is allowed after the method body, nowhere else.

 ### Exceptions